Paquito Cordero: Early years

 Cordero (birth name: Francisco Cordero Baez) was born to Francisco Cordero Paco and Berta Baez de Cordero in Santurce, Puerto Rico.
 Cordero attended Santurce Central High School upon finishing his primary and secondary education.
 He was a member of his high school's drama club and participated in its plays, where he discovered the art of comedy.
-Cordero was geatly influenced by his aunt on his father's side, Mapy Cortés.
+Cordero was greatly influenced by his aunt on his father's side, Mapy Cortés.
 Mapy Cortés had moved to Mexico from Puerto Rico, where she became an actress.
 She married the Puerto Rican-born Mexican actor Fernando Cortés, a childhood friend.
 After Cordero graduated from high school, he enrolled and attended the University of Puerto Rico and married his childhood sweetheart, a hairdresser whom everyone knew as "Cuqui".
 With Cuqui he had three children, two girls and one boy.

 Artistic career

 Cordero auditioned for a role in a comedy skit which was transmitted through Radio El Mundo and was subsequently hired.
 He did this in his spare time.
 His aunt Mapy and her husband Fernando returned to the island and presented an idea for a comedy show to Ángel Ramos, owner of El Mundo Enterprises.
 On March 28, 1954, Puerto Rico received its first television transmission from Angel Ramos' WKAQ-TV Telemundo Channel 2.
 Among the first comedy shows to go on the air was "Mapy Y Papi" with Mapy and Fernando Cortés, María Judith Franco and Paquito Cordero.

 During this period in his life, he fell in love with one of the show's dancers, a young girl by the name of Nora.
 He soon divorced his first wife and asked Nora to marry him.
 She accepted and together they had a son, Santiago.